silene/remake/README.md

   select one for which it could satisfy the dependencies.
 - Variables and built-in functions are expanded as they are encountered during <b>Remakefile</b> parsing.
+- Target-specific variables are not propagated, unless specifically enabled, since this causes non-deterministic builds.
+This is the same for variables set on the command line.

 Differences with <b>redo</b>: